blueboard/backend-assessment/README.md

 ## Deliverables

-Please send a zip/tarball or github link of all your code to the assessor.
-Describe how you would implement an realtime events endpoint that a developer could get data updates from.
+- Send a zip/tarball or github link of all your code to the assessor
+- In your email, describe how you would implement an realtime events endpoint that a developer could get data updates from.